Kim Kardashian Helps Her 85-Year-Old Grandma Walk While Christmas Shopping & It’s Actually Quite Touching

-Kim Kardashian’s grandmother is 85 years old.
+Kim Kardashian’s grandmother is 85-years-old.
 Mary Jo “MJ” Campbell walks with a stick and she’s getting a little frail.
-It looks like MJ’s famous granddaughter is making a headline – and not for an eye-popping wardobe.
-Kim has been photographed in a moment that fans would likely agree was beyond touching, with photos showing the 38-year-old helping her grandmother stay steady while Christmas shopping.
+And meanwhile, it looks like MJ’s famous granddaughter is making a headline – and not for eye-popping wardrobe.
+Kim was photographed in a moment that fans would likely agree was beyond touching, with photos showing the 38-year-old helping her grandmother stay steady while Christmas shopping.

-Photos obtained by The Daily Mail today showed Kim and MJ out and about in Los Angeles, California.
-The two were snapped in a daytime setting, with the newspaper reporting that the star and her grandma were making some purchases ahead of Christmas.
-Kim didn’t seem out to show off with her outing – there were no miniskirts or tight tops – rather, it looked like the KKW Beauty founder was keeping it casual.
-Kim was seen in olive green sweatpants with a bomber jacket, plus a simple hoodie in slate grays.
+Photos obtained by the Daily Mail today showed Kim and MJ out and about in Los Angeles, California.
+The two were snapped in the daytime, with the newspaper reporting that the star and her grandma were making some purchases ahead of Christmas.
+Kim didn’t seem out to show off during her outing – she was not rocking a miniskirt or tight top – rather, it looked like the KKW Beauty founder was keeping it casual.
+Kim was seen in olive green sweatpants with a bomber jacket, plus a simple hoodie in slate gray.

-Eyes were likely on the body language.
-Indeed, it was heart-warming.
-MJ was seen walking with her cane, but she had a helping hand: Kim was steadying her grandma and holding her hand, and MJ seemed grateful for the assistance.
-The Daily Mail even called the moment “[sweet].”
+Viewers’ eyes were likely on the body language, which was indeed heart-warming.
+MJ was seen walking with her cane, but she had a helping hand — Kim was steadying her grandma and holding her hand, and MJ seemed grateful for the assistance.
+The Daily Mail even called the moment sweet.

 View this post on Instagram